KDIS-DSPPM/data-visualization/assignment2.md

 ## Task

-1. Download the COVID-19 data using this R package: https://github.com/covid19datahub/COVID19
+1. Download the COVID-19 data using this URL: https://storage.covid19datahub.io/level/1.csv.zip

 2. Read the FT article on "Covid-19 vaccine tracker: the global race to vaccinate."